-"Places that are open until 3 have more DUIs than places that are open until 2?" council member Linda Norris asked.
+"Places that are open until 3 have more DUIs than places that are open until 2?"
+Council member Linda Norris asked.

-"I'm not sure what the statistics would be," said Pinellas Deputy Rick Serra, one of Oldsmar's two community officers.
+"I'm not sure what the statistics would be," said Pinellas County sheriff's Deputy Rick Serra, one of Oldsmar's two community officers.
 "From my point of view, most of the people that are going to get that last-minute six-pack have already had enough.
 That's the bottom line."

 Oldsmar is in an unusual position.
 Unlike other Pinellas cities, portions of Oldsmar abut Hillsborough County, which already permits alcohol sales until 3 a.m.